GetCubed/onboard/README.md

 ## What I keep here

 - Wallpapers I like
-- Scripts to automate setup and configuration
+- Apps and scripts to automate setup and configuration
+- Terminal and app themes
 - Bookmarks for browsers
 - Handy code snippets
 - Any other files or resources I want quick access to